yumoxu/yumoxu.github.io/_pages/bio.md

 ### Education

 <br/>
-Ph.D.
-Candidate, School of Informatics, The University of Edinburgh, 2018 - 2022
+Ph.D., School of Informatics, The University of Edinburgh, 2018 - 2022

 M.S. (with Distinction), School of Informatics, The University of Edinburgh, 2017